In Conversation With Saurajay Nanda, Founder, Chambers of Saurajay Nanda

 Saurajay, would you please walk us through your early years of education and the decision to become a lawyer?

 I was born and brought up in Calcutta, and I was fortunate enough to be educated in one of the foremost schools in Calcutta, St James’.
-The school has a rich heritage of around 160 years with impeccable teachers and principals who left a an extremely positive impact on us.
+The school has a rich heritage of around 160 years with impeccable teachers and principals who left an extremely positive impact on us.

 It had a rare and healthy mix of people from different cultures, religions and economic backgrounds, and this included Anglo-Indians, Parsis, Muslims, Bengalis and Marwaris.
 Speaking in vernacular was discouraged, but that closed out formation of silos, which in turn allowed us to absorb different qualities through our interactions.